dteare/opbookmarks/README.md

 There are innumerable possibilities as `op` is a full-featured CLI that supports CRUD of items, vaults, and even accounts.

-I'm looking forward to exploring all the possibilities this unlocks! 😍
+I'm looking forward to exploring all the possibilities this unlocks! 😍 And I'm happy to help.
+The best way to reach me is [@dteare](https://twitter.com/dteare) on Twitter. 🤗

 [^1]: [Alfred+1Password integration](https://www.alfredapp.com/help/features/1password/)
 [^2]: [LaunchBar+1Password features](https://www.obdev.at/products/launchbar/features.html)